oscilios/system_logger/README.md

 light weight thread safe / realtime safe logger that uses syslog utility

 # example
-- use Logger if you don't mind allocating memory
+- use Logger if you don't mind allocating memory.
-- use RtLogger if you care about memory allocations
+- use RtLogger if you care about memory allocations.
+Same as Logger but uses preallocated memory.
+- or you can specialize Logger with your own allocator.

 ```cpp